Man United strengthens IPO hand with record profit

-LONDON English Premier League football champions Manchester United reported record full year profit and revenue, strengthening its hand ahead of a planned $1 billion (617 million pound) flotation in Singapore later this year.
+LONDON English Premier League soccer champions Manchester United reported record full year profit and revenue, strengthening its hand ahead of a planned $1 billion flotation in Singapore later this year.

 JP Morgan, which has been appointed as a global co-ordinator for the IPO, had forecast the club would make EBITDA of 114 million pounds this year.

-The club said total revenue increased to 331.4 million pounds, up 45 million on the year incorporating a 27 percent rise in commercial revenue boosted by the club's 80 million pound shirt sponsorship deal with Aon Corp.
+The club said total revenue increased to 331.4 million pounds, up 45 million on the year incorporating a 27 percent rise in commercial revenue boosted by the club's 80 million pound shirt sponsorship deal with Aon Corp (AON.N).

 That helped it swing to a pretax profit of 29.7 million pounds, compared with a loss of 15 million last year.